“Viewers are cautioned that this next report contains images that may be disturbing to some.”

 Naturally, I turn toward the television to see what all the fuss is about.
 Photos of a crime scene where two women have been brutally stabbed to death are plastered across the screen along with images of the hotel they had been staying in and the victims themselves.

-“Uh, Thor,” I manage to utter before sheer terror takes over me.
+“Uh, Ric,” I manage to utter before sheer terror takes over me.
 Not only are we staying in the same hotel, but the two women are occupying the same room we had originally been assigned.
 When we’d arrived, just days before, and found there had been a double booking, we gracefully offered to move rooms.
 What if we hadn’t?
 Suddenly, I feel deadly cold.

 “Maybe you should stay at the farm tonight instead,” Thor suggests.
 The ‘farm’ is a small rural property we have purchased for our retirement.
 As the house needs repairs, we decided to take a vacation at this nearby resort in the meantime.
-Thor has to return home on business overnight, which means I will be on my own.
+Ric has to return home on business overnight, which means I will be on my own.

 “No, the report says the police have a suspect in mind – a drifter who has been seen loitering in the nearby town.
 The farm is too isolated.
 I’ll be safer here with people around.”